obrunet/obrunet.github.io/_posts/2021-06-06-python_cheat_sheet_2.md

 mathjax: "true"
 ---

-You'll find below a summary of the most important key features of the Python programming language.
-Its clear syntax is illustrated trough simple examples.

 After a 1st post covering the core concepts, this 2nd part focus on the __Object Oriented__ part of Python and on __functionnal programming__.
 You can find all of this content in a dedicated [anki deck WIP]() to help you memorizing it.

 Cards are composed of a simple challenge, then answer shows the code and its' result in [a dedicated jupyter notebook also available on github](https://github.com/obrunet/Anki_decks_-_memory_cards/blob/master/01.My_own_decks/Programming_languages/Python/Python%203%20Cheat%20Sheet%202-2.ipynb).